 GIVING HINTS WITH THE USE OF COLOR

 Since the film could be not be shot in international locations, Pixeldust used post-production techniques to give subtle hints of a change of country by using color grading.
-The scenes in America were slightly bluer, while the scenes set in China had more redness in the shadows.
+The scenes in America were graded to have cooler shadows, while the scenes set in China had a hint of redness in their shadows.

 MOTION GRAPHICS THAT SUPPORT THE TONE